 Wind projects that started construction in 2016 are the most at risk because they must be finished by the end of this year.
 Wood Mackenzie, a consultancy, estimated in January that as many as 15,000 megawatts of new US wind capacity could be installed this year, but said that 9,000 megawatts of it was at risk of slipping into 2021 – before coronavirus hit.
 Some developers whose projects slip may be able to get more time by proving they made “continuous efforts” after construction started to advance the projects.
 Not all projects have this option.

-Senior Treasury and IRS officials who are key to extending the administrative deadline are having to focus immediate attention on implementing the CARES Act that passed Congress on March 27 (see related story on page 1 of this issue).
+Senior Treasury and IRS officials who are key to extending the administrative deadline are having to focus immediate attention on implementing the CARES Act that passed Congress on March 27 (see related story "Coronavirus: Economic relief measures for companies").